 Ralph Vaughan Williams came across the Renaissance work while editing an English hymnal.

 “There’s sound coming from somewhere but you’re not quite sure where it is, “says Scottish conductor Donald Runnicles.

 “This is a tribute to one of the greatest composers of that age, Thomas Tallis.
 Therefore you have two great English composers coming together, and straddling 400 years, almost.”

 Fantasia on a Theme by Thomas Tallis premiered in 1910 at the Three Choirs Festival, an annual event dating from 1709, that rotates among Worcester, Gloucester, and Hereford Cathedrals.
 It is among the most popular works in the English repertoire.

-On Sunday, January 21st at 1 PM on WRTI 90.1, listen to Donald Runnicles lead The Philadelphia Orchestra in program that includes Vaughan Williams’ Fantasia on a Theme by Thomas Tallis.
-In addition to his position in Scotland, Runnicles is also general music director of the Deutsche Oper Berlin, and music director of the Grand Teton Music Festival in Jackson, Wyoming.
+On Sunday, Nov.
+7th at 1 PM on WRTI 90.1 and Monday, Nov.
+8th at 7 PM on WRTI HD-2 listen to Donald Runnicles lead The Philadelphia Orchestra in program that includes Vaughan Williams’ Fantasia on a Theme by Thomas Tallis.